Nidhi28fg/FrontendProject/README.md

   </li>
   <li>
     JSX -
-To allow writing HTML-like syntax directly within JavaScript code.
+Allow for the writing of HTML-like syntax directly within JavaScript code.
   </li>
   <li>
     UseState provides the state variable and the setter function in an array.